CMSgov/bcda-app/README.md

 **Prerequisite**: Before running the tests and producing test metrics, you must complete the `Build Images` step from `Start the API` section.

 ### **1. Seed The Database**

+***Note** `make unit-test` will automatically run the command below, so this step is not necessary if you'd like to just simply run the unit tests.

 Spin up the Postgres container & run migrations:
    ```sh
    $ make unit-test-db